I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 Not at all.
 Everyone needs backup now and then.
 Many times we ‘tough it out’ rather than reaching out to ask for help when we need it most.
 This runs the risk of allowing situations to worsen.
 Asking for help takes courage, but it is also a great step toward better life management.

 You already have some strengths that you’ve used before, that for whatever reason isn’t working right now.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
-In your work together, our therapist can help you identify what those strengths are and how to implement them again in what is happening now.
+In our work together, I can help you identify what those strengths are and how to implement them again in what is happening now.

 What’s the difference between talking to you or my best friend or family?